 Most of my time is spent on corporate projects, most of which are secret.
 However, among the jobs I’m allowed to talk about I’ve crafted print, website and social media copy for all kinds of clients including Halifax, Dell (the very successful Dell Creative Studio campaign, for which I created 9 double-page print ads, wrote 27 online articles and managed the CMS), John Lewis, Microsoft, HTC, Three, Samsung and LogMeIn.

 I’ve written SEO templates for Yell and small print for Sainsbury’s, website copy for media distributors, FAQs for ebook publishers and copy for timber companies, photo agencies, internet providers, financial websites, healthcare app developers and mobile payment providers.
 I’ve written pieces for gadget sites and travel magazines, and I’m particularly proud of my ongoing work with audio obsessives Linn Products.

 Online and digital

 I’ve also contributed hundreds of articles to phone and tablet websites, to financial comparison websites and to student websites, and I’m a regular contributor to Metro.co.uk where I write about gender, life hacks and parenting.

-I’m currently writing a series of books about effective business communications and ghost-writing a book on behalf of some well-known media figures.
+I’ve just finished a series of books about effective business communications and ghost-writing a book on behalf of some well-known media figures.
 The former will be published in Autumn 2018 and the latter is already out and winning rave reviews.

 Under my old name I wrote two Haynes manuals – The Laptop Manual and Working from Home – and I co-wrote several editions of the same publisher’s Build Your Own Computer, Build Your Own Website and Computer Troubleshooting manuals.